 FOR IMMEDIATE RELEASE

-The Commission on Health and Safety and Workers’ Compensation Releases for Public Comment the
+(Revised*) The Commission on Health and Safety and Workers' Compensation

 CHSWC is charged with examining the health and safety and workers’ compensation systems in California and recommending administrative or legislative modifications to improve their operation.
 The Commission was established to conduct a continuing examination of the workers’ compensation system and of the state’s activities to prevent industrial injuries and occupational illnesses and to examine those programs in other states.